mfbridge/FiPhA/README.md

 ## User Guide

-See the [user guide](https://github.com/mfbridge/FiPhA/blob/pkg/docs/articles/user-guide.html) for more details and examples.
+See the [user guide](https://mfbridge.github.io/FiPhA/articles/user-guide.html) for more complete details and examples.

 ## Sample Data